 Most of the stories from hearing today focused on the accusations within ATF about the operation and who knew what at ATF, when they knew it, and what was shared with Mexican counterparts.
-We were able to get more traction pushing back on the accusations about senior level approval/knowledge.
-Good WSJ piece below.
+DP DP Good WSJ piece below.

 ATF Chief Says He Didn't Approve Tactics